The Temperature Danger Zone

 Battling BacteriaFortunately, we have size on our side.
 Bacteria are really small, and it takes quite a lot of them to make us sick.
 So rather than killing them, and ruining our food in the process, we merely have to stop them from multiplying — or at least slow them down — so that there's never enough of them to do us any harm.
 We do that by controlling the food's temperature during every stage of storage and preparation.

-Bacteria won't multiply in the colder temperatures of a refrigerator or freezer, or at temperatures hotter than 141°F. Where they thrive is between 41°F and 140°F, a region known as the "Food Temperature Danger Zone."
+Bacteria won't multiply in the colder temperatures of a refrigerator or freezer, or at temperatures hotter than 141°F. Where they thrive is between 41°F and 140°F, a region known as the "Temperature Danger Zone."

-To substantially reduce your chances of contracting, or passing along, a food-borne illness, make sure that your perishable foods never spend more than an hour in the Food Temperature Danger Zone.
-Here are some basic food handling techniques to help you do just that.
+To substantially reduce your chances of contracting, or passing along, a food-borne illness, make sure that your perishable foods never spend more than an hour in the Temperature Danger Zone.
+In short, you want to keep cold foods cold, and keep hot foods hot.